sdspag/blog/source/_posts/2013-12-11-spoj-coins.markdown

 27=13+9+6=28;
 20=10+6+5=21;
 Correct answer being 93.

 Notice that 20 is being tested again (resulting from 40).
-We thus try to solve this problem with memoization (technique of storing already-calculated values for a function in a cache) which optimizes the solution.
+We thus try to avoid solving a problem (which we have already solved once) again and again.
+For this we use dynamic programming (or memoization) which is the technique of storing already-calculated values for a fuction in  an array (or vector or some other way) so that we can read those values directly instead of having to solve them again and again.
-It stores the value once calculated in the function and returns this value when called without performing those calculations again.

 So, the pseudo code of the function finally becomes:

 ```
-One must use the map library for using memoization.
+//Here we have used maps.
+One can use arrays or vectors as well.

 static map<variable(n) type, function return type> memo;
 if(n<12)